bergsans/archaize-js/text/8_reflections.md

 # Reflections
 <pre>
-As I state in the first chapter, I don't consider this essay being 'science'.
+As I state in the first chapter, I don't consider this essay 'scientific'.
 This  will  be  reflected in how I write about my project in  this chapter.
 I think of my  writings more as of 'documentation'  on how  I've worked,  and an  attempt to explain to myself (and others) how a transpiler works.